894 apartments without water at Brooklyn NYCHA complex

 NYCHA staff has been on site all day and is scheduling repairs with vendors and staff to fix the problem.

-They are also contacting mobility impaired and senior residents to see if any assistance is needed.
+They say they are also contacting mobility impaired and senior residents to see if any assistance is needed.

 ----------